Located at 20 Old Brompton Road – Just Steps from tube iconSouth Kensington Tube. Easy Access, Always.

 Back to Blog

-Warning Signs: How Oral Infections May Affect Your Whole Body
+Warning Signs: How Oral Infections Can Affect Your Whole Body

-Warning Signs: How Oral Infections May Affect Your Whole Body
+Warning Signs: How Oral Infections Can Affect Your Whole Body

 Introduction

-Oral infections, such as advanced gum disease or dental abscesses, can introduce harmful bacteria into the bloodstream.
-This process, sometimes referred to as bacteraemia, may contribute to inflammatory responses elsewhere in the body.
-Research has identified associations between chronic oral infections and conditions affecting cardiovascular health, respiratory function, and blood sugar regulation.
-Early professional assessment and good oral hygiene practices are important for reducing potential risks.
+Oral infections, such as periodontitis and dental abscesses, involve bacteria that may enter the bloodstream and potentially contribute to inflammatory responses in other areas of the body.
+Research suggests associations between chronic oral infections and whole body health concerns, including cardiovascular conditions and diabetes management.
+Early professional assessment and consistent oral hygiene may help reduce these risks.

-Oral infections develop when bacteria accumulate in and around the teeth, gums, or surrounding tissues.
-The mouth naturally contains hundreds of bacterial species, most of which are harmless when kept in balance through regular oral hygiene.
-However, when plaque and tartar build up — particularly along and beneath the gum line — certain harmful bacteria can proliferate and cause infection.
+Oral infections develop when harmful bacteria accumulate in the mouth and overwhelm the body's natural defences.
+The mouth naturally contains hundreds of species of bacteria, most of which are harmless when kept in balance through regular oral hygiene.
+However, when plaque — a sticky film of bacteria — is allowed to build up on teeth and along the gumline, it can lead to infection.

-Recognising the early signs of an oral infection can help individuals seek timely dental advice.
-While symptoms vary depending on the type and severity of the infection, there are several warning signs to be aware of:
+Being aware of the early signs of an oral infection can help you seek timely advice.
+While symptoms can vary depending on the type and severity of the infection, common indicators include:

-• Persistent or recurring gum bleeding, particularly during brushing or flossing
+• Red, swollen, or tender gums — particularly if they bleed during brushing or flossing

 • Persistent bad breath (halitosis) that does not improve with oral hygiene